LGA Architectural Partners: McEwen School of Architecture - Laurentian University

 The McEwen School of Architecture at Laurentian University is located in downtown Sudbury.
 Re-purposing the two existing structures on the site, a campus-like atmosphere was created and allowed for efficient phasing of the project.
-The site was home to a former Canadian Pacific Railway Ticket and Telegraph Building and a rail shed; along with an angled railway west of the buildings, this informs the overall arrangement of the new additions.
+The site was home to a former Canadian Pacific Railway ticket and telegraph building and a rail shed.
 Considering the weather of the region, LGA employed the use of both passive and active systems to optimize the school's long-term performance.
 The second of two new additions is made of cross-laminated timber (CLT), chosen for its sustainability attributes, references to the local forestry industry, and links to northern Ontario Indigenous peoples.
 Made of 550 cubic meters of wood, at the time of construction it was the first major CLT building in Ontario.
 Doubling as a teaching opportunity, a conscious choice of exposing structural, mechanical and electrical systems facilitates the instructional role of the school.
 The school was completed in 2016 and opened January 2017.